 Petition for Exception to course repetition Policy

 Students who believe that they have a compelling reason for an exception to a policy (i.e., any academic policy) may file a petition.
 There is one petition for exception to policy:

 - Petition for Exception to Course Repetition Policy

 This petition must go through the Academic Review Committee process.

-See the Academic Review Committee section for details.
+See the Academic Review Committee page for details.

 Request for General Education Certification